-6 Foods You Must Avoid Feeding Your Dog
+6 Foods to Avoid Feeding Your Dog

 Bread dough or any kind of bakery dough easily makes your dog’s stomach swell.
 This can cause your dog’s abdomen to stretch, which can cause severe pain.
-In addition, when the yeast ferments, it produces ethanol which is very toxic for your dog.
+In addition, when the yeast ferments, it produces ethanol, which is very toxic for your dog.
 It may cause damage to the central nervous system as well as the respiratory system.
-Some symptoms include depression, sedation, weakness, hypothermia and drunken gait.
+Some symptoms include depression, sedation, weakness, hypothermia, and drunken gait.

-5) Macadamia Nuts
+5. Macadamia Nuts

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.